 It’s easy to assume that more experience is better, but the punchline is that you’re better off defining what you need from an assistant before you jump straight to years of experience.

-After all, if only you need someone to format reports for you, hiring an assistant with 10 years of experience just doesn’t make sense!
+After all, if you only need someone to format reports for you, hiring an assistant with 10 years of experience just doesn’t make sense!
 And vice-versa — if you’re a leader looking for a strategic partner, you’re going to want an assistant who has done similar work before, maybe even in the same industry.

 So what kind of an assistant should you look for?
 How much experience should you pay for?